RHInception/re-worker/README.md

 * **Inputs**:
   * mq\_config: should house: user, password, server, port and vhost.
   * queue: is the name of the queue to use
+  * config\_file: is an optional full path to a json config file
   * output\_dir: is the directory for process logs to be written to
   * logger: is an optional logger.
 Defaults to a logger to stderr